tdekeyser/pandemonium/README.rst

 TODO:

-1.folder to gather same classes;

-2. accessor methods? -> other classes/packages don't have to increase anything -> e.g. in Imp
+1. accessor methods? -> other classes/packages don't have to increase anything -> e.g. in Imp

 private int cruelty;